Le'Veon Bell: 2012 season

 As a junior, Bell got a majority of the carries in the backfield for the Spartans in their 7–6 season.
-He started the season with 44 carries for 210 rushing yards and two rushing touchdowns to go along with six receptions for 55 receiving yards in a 17–13 victory over Boise State.
+He started the season with 44 carries for 210 yards and two touchdowns to go along with six receptions for 55 yards in a 17–13 victory over Boise State.
 Against Eastern Michigan on September 22, Bell ran for a career-high 253 yards on 36 carries in the 23–7 victory to earn the Big Ten Offensive Player of the Week Award.
-On October 6, against Indiana, he had 37 carries for 121 rushing yards and two rushing touchdowns in the 31–27 victory.
-In the following week's game against Iowa, he had 29 carries for 140 rushing yards and one rushing touchdown in the 19–16 loss.
-On November 3, against Nebraska, he had 36 carries for 188 rushing yards and two rushing touchdowns in the 28–24 loss.
-Two weeks later, against Northwestern, he had 32 carries for 133 rushing yards in the 23–20 loss.
-On November 24, against Minnesota, he had 35 carries for 266 rushing yards and one rushing touchdown in the 26–10 victory.
-In the Buffalo Wild Wings Bowl, against TCU, he had 32 carries for 145 rushing yards and one rushing touchdown in the 17–16 victory.
+Two weeks later against Indiana, he had 37 carries for 121 yards and two touchdowns in the 31–27 victory.
+The following week against Iowa, Bell had 29 carries for 140 yards and a touchdown in the 19–16 loss.
+On November 3 against Nebraska, he had 36 carries for 188 yards and two touchdowns in the 28–24 loss.
+Two weeks later against Northwestern, Bell had 32 carries for 133 yards in the 23–20 loss.
+On November 24 against Minnesota, he had 35 carries for 266 yards and a touchdown in the 26–10 victory.
+During the Buffalo Wild Wings Bowl against TCU, Bell had 32 carries for 145 yards and a touchdown in the 17–16 victory.
 He earned Offensive MVP honors for the bowl game.

 Bell finished the season with 382 carries for 1,793 rushing yards, which was the second most in the Big Ten Conference, and 12 rushing touchdowns.
 His 1,793 rushing yards ranked second in school history for a single season, trailing only Lorenzo White's 2,066 rushing yards in the 1985 season.
-He was voted to the First-team All-Big Ten by the coaches and media, ESPN.com, College Football News, and Phil Steele.
+Bell was voted to the First-team All-Big Ten by the coaches and media, ESPN.com, College Football News, and Phil Steele.
 He won the George Alderton Award, which is given to the top male athlete at Michigan State.

 After his junior season in 2012, Bell decided to forgo his senior season and entered the 2013 NFL draft.